modal-inria/MixtComp/RMixtComp/README.md

 ### R

 R must be installed, along with the following packages from the CRAN: *Rcpp*.
-Two packages are used for testing but are not required for installing RMixtComp: *testthat* is used to perform unit testing in R, *xml2* for xml report and *RInside* is used for testing procedure in C++.
+Several packages are used for testing but are not required for installing RMixtComp: *testthat* is used to perform unit testing in R, *xml2* for xml report, *RInside* is used for testing procedure in C++ using R command, *roxygen2* is required for generating the documentation and *devtools* (with *roxygen2*) is required to load all functions of RMixtComp on the CI server.

 Those command lines can perform the installation automatically in the ~/R directory add the following line to .bashrc file: export R_LIBS="~/R"
 ```
 mkdir ~/R
 Rscript -e "install.packages(c(\"Rcpp\"), repos = \"https://cran.univ-paris1.fr/\")"
-# OPTIONAL
+# OPTIONAL: for testing purpose
-Rscript -e "install.packages(c(\"testthat\", \"RInside\", \"xml2\"), repos = \"https://cran.univ-paris1.fr/\")"
+Rscript -e "install.packages(c(\"testthat\", \"RInside\", \"xml2\", \"devtools\", \"roxygen2\"), repos = \"https://cran.univ-paris1.fr/\")"
 ```

 ### Windows